-Strategy 1: Improving marketing and removing obstacles to build interest and participation in the fishery
+Strategy 1: Improve marketing and remove obstacles to build interest and participation in fishery

-Previously, the Puget Sound Recreational Fishery Enhancement Program utilized various marketing tactics to educate new and experienced anglers regarding fishing opportunities in Puget Sound and Lake Washington.
-The program attended the Puyallup Sportsmen's Show, the Seattle Boat Show, and made significant efforts in outreach events and seminars at Joint Base Lewis McChord (JBLM).
+The PSRFE previously utilized various marketing tactics to educate new and experienced anglers regarding fishing opportunities in Puget Sound and Lake Washington.
+The program attended the Puyallup Sportsmen's Show, the Seattle Boat Show, and made significant efforts in outreach events and seminars at Joint Base Lewis McChord (JBLM), a U.S. military installation located south of Tacoma.
 These events have also given WDFW staff the opportunity to conduct surveys to better understand anglers' awareness of PSRFE.
-About 1800 surveys have been conducted per year at events as well as online.
+About 1,800 surveys have been conducted every year at events as well as online.

-Unfortunately, these outreach efforts were paused due to the Covid-19 pandemic.
-Washington state was put on a mandatory lockdown to limit the spread of the virus in March 2020.
-Although events were put on hold, the program was able to find innovative ways to educate public and promote fisheries.
+While outreach efforts were paused for almost three years due to the COVID-19 pandemic, the program began to participate in events again in 2023.
+The program attended the Puyallup Sportsmen's Show in 2023 and 2024, and plans to attend in 2025 as well.
+While events were on hold, the program was able to find innovative ways to educate the public and promote fisheries.

-The program collaborated with the Friends of Issaquah Hatchery to set up a live salmon camera 1at Issaquah Hatchery.
+The program collaborated with the Friends of Issaquah Hatchery to set up a live salmon camera at Issaquah Hatchery.
 This allowed the public to watch salmon runs from the comfort of their home.
-The program also approved funding for two separate net pen projects: the Chinook Orca Recovery Education 2project (C.O.R.E.) and the Oak Harbor Net Pen 3project.
+The program also approved funding for two separate net pen projects: the Chinook Orca Recovery Education project (C.O.R.E.) and the Oak Harbor Net Pen project.
 Both projects aim to bring the local community together and educate youth through school field trips to the net pens.
-The program also plans to pick up where it left off in 2020 and attend future boat shows and events in 2023.